Disabled Facilities Grants (DFG)

 - A DFG cannot be given for work that is already in progress or that has been completed, you must apply for DFG funding before you start any work at your property

-Before agreeing a DFG the Council will consider and advise you if equipment or smaller adaptations can help you, these may be funded by us or purchased privately.
+Before agreeing a DFG the Council will consider if equipment or smaller adaptations can help you, these may be funded by us or purchased privately.

-The amount of each grant also depends on a financial assessment of your household income and savings to decide if you need to pay anything towards the cost of the work to the property.
+The amount of each grant depends on a financial assessment to decide if you need to pay anything towards the cost of the work.
 Disabled children under 18 can get a grant without their parents’ income being taken into account.

 The DFG Application Process